News Tips & advice Finance

 • A graphic designer delivers the wrong file, ruining a print job.

-Disability insurance (AOV)
+Disability Insurance (AOV)

-• You choose the waiting period (e.g. 1 or 3 months).
+• You choose the waiting period (e.g., 1 or 3 months).

-• You decide the insured amount.
+• You decide the amount you want to insure.

 Example: